No charges to be laid against SQ officers after 2018 shooting death of Lac-Brome teen

 Fairholm, 17, was shot and killed by Sûreté du Québec (SQ) police officers in the early morning hours of July 25, 2018 in Lac-Brome in the Eastern Townships.

 A police ethics commissioner in Quebec ordered an investigation into the fatal shooting of the Lac-Brome teenager on Aug.
-15. after she filed a complaint with the police ethics commission over how both the police intervention and investigation were handled.
+15. after the victim’s mother filed a complaint over how both the police intervention and investigation were handled.

 READ MORE: Police ethics commissioner orders investigation into 2018 shooting death of Quebec teen

-Tracy Wing, Fairholm’s mother, filed her complaint in December, 2018.
-That spring, she presented a petition calling for police to wear body cameras at the National Assembly.
+Tracy Wing, Fairholm’s mother, filed her complaint in December 2018.
+She then presented a petition calling for police to wear body cameras at the National Assembly in the spring.

 READ MORE: Mother of Quebec teen shot by police presents petition for body cameras at National Assembly